ouchitaikoproject/OuchiTaikoProject/README.md

 <div align="center">
 <img src="images/Pictures/1000000000000753000009C464647684.jpg" width="350px" style="display: block; margin: 0 auto;">
 </div>
-**Congratulations!**

 Hi, I'm KillerQ.
-Welcome to my  **"OuchiTaiko Project: Arcade Controller Build Guide."** You're about to build the most functional and comprehensive Arcade-scale home Taiko drum controller ever created.
+Welcome to my  **"OuchiTaiko Project" Arcade Controller Build Guide.**

+Congratulations, you're about to build the most functional and comprehensive Arcade-scale home Taiko drum controller ever created.
 This open-source guide represents 8 months of research and development, bringing the authentic arcade experience home.

 Completing the OuchiTaiko Project will leave you with a pioneering adaptive drum design—the first of its kind for any home Arcade controller—addressing the limited availability and high cost of commercial units, or other units that claim to be professional.